 Search Criteria, Search Type, Search Hierarchy, Searched Dataset, Searched By/On

-- Hierarchical Tree Structure The Link Analysis View organizes all nodes in a clear hierarchical, tree-style layout, reflecting parent- child relationships between data layers.
+The Link Analysis View organizes all nodes in a clear hierarchical, tree-style layout, reflecting parent-child relationships between data layers. - Distinct Identity Nodes by Source

-- Distinct Identity Nodes by Source Identity nodes originating from different data sources are visually separated and never overlap, ensuring clarity in multi-source investigations.
+Identity nodes originating from different data sources are visually separated and never overlap, ensuring clarity in multi-source investigations. - Expandable and Collapsible Nodes

-- Default Collapsed View By default, all child nodes under an identity node are collapsed to maintain a clean interface.
-Users can expand them individually using the provided toggle.
+By default, all child nodes under an identity node are collapsed to maintain a clean interface.
+Users can expand them individually using the provided toggle option inside the Action option. - Structured Expansion Layout

-- Structured Expansion Layout When expanding identity or child nodes, they are displayed in a sequential tree layout—typically showing up to three identity nodes per row.
-Additional child nodes appear in subsequent rows, allowing the view to grow horizontally without overlapping, preserving readability.
+When expanding identity or child nodes, they are displayed in a sequential tree layout—typically showing up to three identity nodes per row.
+Additional child nodes appear in subsequent rows, allowing the view to grow horizontally without overlapping, preserving readability. - Custom Node Positioning

-- Custom Node Positioning Users can drag and reposition any node within the Link Analysis View.
-These custom placements are saved automatically, so the layout remains consistent each time the search is reopened.
+Users can drag and reposition any node within the Link Analysis View.
+These custom placements are saved automatically, so the layout remains consistent each time the search is reopened. - Each identity is defined with a different node icon based on its type of data.

 - Each node in the link analysis view has a Spyglass icon on it.
 This option allows you to perform specific tasks from the Link Analysis view.
 Depending on the type of node, the actions available in the Spyglass menu change.

-Each Query Node in the whooster edition contains two options.
+- Each Query Node in the whooster edition contains two options.

-o Rerun: This option executes the same query search again to get the latest response from the Whooster vendor.
+- Rerun: This option executes the same query search again to get the latest response from the Whooster vendor.

-o Monitoring: This option is to add a scheduler for the Query Node to perform the automatic rerun search on a specific date and time.
+- Monitoring: This option is to add a scheduler for the Query Node to perform the automatic rerun search on a specific date and time.
 (Not available in Whooster Edition Plan)

 - Each product data source node will show the number of identities found under the product search.

-- You can export the Identity level information into PDF or Excel by using the Download PDF & Download Excel Report options available on the Spyglass option.
+When you select any Identity, Wrapper, or Child node, the Case Manager panel > Node Intelligence opens on the right side of the screen.
+This panel automatically displays detailed information for the selected node.
+At the same time, the Link Analysis view highlights the parent node hierarchy associated with the selected node. - You can export the Identity level information into PDF or Excel by using the Download PDF & Download Excel Report options available on the Spyglass option.

 - Each Identity coming from the whooster product search may contain data that is eligible for a new search using the same whooster product or other whooster products based on criteria or search variables available.
 OWL provides the option to directly perform those searches from the identity or child nodes in the visualization view.
-These options are available inside the Spyglass menu under Additional Search, Person Search, and Pivot Search sections.
+These options are available inside the Spyglass menu under Additional search, Person Search, and Pivot searches sections.

 Steps to perform a Detail/Enhanced Report search from the Link Analysis View: